wso2/docs-ob-toolkit-berlin/en/docs/try-out/account-information-service-flow.md

 during the authorisation process in the consent page.
 - The access attribute can have one or multiple permission sub-attributes (accounts, balances and transactions) with the values left as empty arrays.
-- In the sample below, the TPP is requesting:
-    - Accounts permission on the accounts/sub-accounts selected by the PSU during authorisation.
-    - Transactions permission on the accounts/sub-accounts selected by the PSU during authorisation.

     ```json
     "access": {
         "accounts": [ ]
         "transactions": [ ]
     }
     ```

+    ??? tip "Click here to see an explanation of the above sample request payload"
+        - In the sample below, the TPP is requesting:
+            - Accounts permission on the accounts/sub-accounts selected by the PSU during authorisation.
+            - Transactions permission on the accounts/sub-accounts selected by the PSU during authorisation.

 **Account list of available accounts consent**